Wage and Hour Division (WHD)

 - Itemized deductions made from the worker’s wages;

-- For each workweek in the pay period the hours of employment offered to the worker (showing offers in accordance with the three-fourths guarantee.
-See Fact Sheet #78E regarding the three-fourths guarantee);
+- For each workweek in the pay period, the hours of employment offered to the worker showing offers in accordance with the three-fourths guarantee.
+(See Fact Sheet #78E Job Hours and the Three-Fourths Guarantee under the H-2B Program);

 - Hours actually worked by the worker in each workweek of the pay period;